There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Budget management techniques, activity management and dashboards.

-Analysis and use of management control, costing methods, analysis centre methods, rational allocation of fixed costs, marginal cost, partial costs.
+Analysis and use of management control, costing methods, analysis centre methods, fixed costs allocation, marginal costing, partial costing.

 The seminar covers the auditing of accounts as well as audit procedures, tests, methods and tools.
-Presentation of the legal audit, general aspects and implementation of the audit, assessment of internal control, specific verifications and end of mission reports.
+Introduction to the legal audit, fundamentals and how to conduct an audit, assessment of internal control, specific checks and summary reports.

 Advanced accounting